By Gaby Dufresne-Cyr, CBT-FLE

 The rules, first announced last December, are aimed at preventing dog attacks and maulings.
 Really?
-Nowhere on earth where this type of law exists has their been a decrease in dog bites.
+Nowhere on earth where this type of law exists has there been a decrease in dog bites?

-Under the law, municipalities are required enforce the province's regulations, which includes ordering dangerous dogs to be euthanized.
+Under the law, municipalities are required to enforce the province's regulations, which include ordering dangerous dogs to be euthanized.
 A municipality can also pass its own stricter rules.
 Montreal adopted its own bylaw in 2018.
 Please consult your own municipalities.

 Doctors and veterinarians will be required to report dog bites.
 People will now avoid veterinarians or lie about what happened.

 If a person is bitten, the doctor who treats them has to tell the municipality about the bite.
 Fair enough, we do need that, but are municipal inspectors truly professionals, and can they actually assess aggressive dogs?

 In the case of a veterinarian, if a dog that has been bitten is brought in for treatment, the veterinarian will be forced to report it.
 What good will that do?
 If no one knows the perpetrator, that's just inefficient.
 Most people involved in these situations just leave.
 Will the city or the province be hiring detectives?